voodoods/java-rest-playground/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.java-rest-playground' is invalid and this project uses 'com.example.javarestplayground' instead.
+* The original package name 'com.example.java-spring-boot-playground' is invalid and this project uses 'com.example.javaspringbootplayground' instead.

 # Getting Started